Abdellatif-EK/Technical-Test-Users-Names/README.md

 ### Data Generation

-The application automatically generates test data (10 million users by default) if no data file is present.
-This can be customized in the `initialize()` function in `server.js`.
+The application can generate test data (10 million users by default) using the script generate-file.js.

 ## 🏗️ Architecture Overview